 ABOUT

-Nayara Nascimento is a Brazilian-born, Canada-based sculptural artist, designer, material researcher and founder of aeny studio.
+Nayara Nascimento is a Brazilian-born, Canada-based sculptural artist, designer, researcher and founder of aeny studio.
 Her Indigenous heritage, neurodivergent perception, and background in neuroscience, architecture, and interior design form the foundation of a practice where thinking, making, and perception operate as one field.

 What sits underneath everything is a question she continues to follow rather than answer: